TypeScript (Node)

 Glide Farther

-Deploying one-off functions this way is fine, but it won’t necessarily scale with more functions or if we have a team of people writing and deploying these functions.
+But it won’t scale well as you add more functions, multiple environments, and a team of people writing and deploying these functions.

-To make building and deploying even easier, we’ve put together Project Glide, which lets you integrate PolyAPI more deeply into your git-based workflow backed by Github.
+To make building and deploying at scale easier, we’ve put together Project Glide, which lets you integrate PolyAPI more deeply into your git-based workflow backed by Github or Gitlab.

 With a pre-commit hook in git, we can write functions and Poly will detect them automatically, validate them, and document them before we commit them.

-And then once committed, the PolyAPI deployment action on Github picks up all our functions and deploys them to Poly.
+And then once committed, the PolyAPI deployment action on Github or Gitlab picks up all our functions and deploys them to Poly.

 See documentation in Project Glide to learn more and to setup this workflow.